Mon-Fri 9am - 5pm Mountain time

 Hydrangea paniculata Fire Light

 Mustang Cherry Plum is a cherry-plum hybrid.
-You'll enjoy its fragrant white flowers in spring and sweet fruit in late August.
-Mustang Cherry Plums are about one inch diameter and they have a strong cherry taste.
+They are known for their fragrant white flowers in spring and sweet fruit in late August.
+Mustang Cherry Plums are about one inch in diameter and they have a strong cherry taste.
 This plant is small enough to fit in moderately sized yards.

-Because of Mustang Cherry Plum's genetics and cold hardiness, it can also be used as grafting rootstock.
+Because of Mustang Cherry Plum's genetics and cold hardiness, it is popular for grafting and as a rootstock.

 Fire Light Hydrangea is a flowering shrub that is known for its striking colours.
 As they mature, the flower colour changes from a creamy white to a vivid deep pink.
 Hydrangea flowers persist longer compared to other flowering shrubs, blooming from late July into fall.
 They are a popular choice for flower arrangements.